top of page

 About Me

-I'm Phoebe Ball, an aspiring director of either documentary or fiction, having directed multiple short films within my degrees, each revolving around a story which questions human nature and leaves the audience thinking.
-I have just completed a role as junior archive researcher at Pulse Films, organising a large collection of footage and using my editorial eye to find potentially useful images from commercial archives.
-I am starting a new role as archive researcher at Dorothy Street Pictures in February.
+I'm an aspiring director of both documentary and fiction, having directed multiple short films within my degrees, each revolving around a story which questions human nature and leaves the audience thinking.
+I am currently working as an archive researcher at Dorothy Street Pictures.

 • Facebook